Just 4 ingredients and your slow cooker create these amazing rich Slow Cooker Chocolate Peanut Clusters.

 Check the slow cooker after 20 minutes.
 If the almond bark is staring to melt, give it a good stir.
 Yep…I know that the original recipe tells you NOT to do that.
 I’m breaking the rules.
 Stir…stir…stir.

 Cover and allow to cook for another 10 minutes.
 Check and stir.
 Do this until the chocolate has completely melted.
 About 35 – 45 minutes.
-It should be a nice and creamy texture with all the peanuts coated in that exceptional chocolatey goodness!
+It should be a nice and creamy texture with all the peanuts coated in that exceptional chocolaty goodness!

 Why do I love this recipe?